cqframework/cql-execution/OVERVIEW.md

 Current Status
 --------------

 The CQL execution framework is still evolving and is not yet complete.
-The patient API, code service API, and format of results are likely to change quite a bit as implementation matures.
-In addition, there are still CQL/ELM operators not yet implemented in the execution framework.
+The patient API, code service API, and format of results may change as implementation matures.
+In addition, there may be CQL/ELM operators not yet implemented in the execution framework.